Special session: Modi introduces women's bill in new India parliament

 "There have been discussions around women's reservations for years.
 We can say with pride that we have scripted history," he said.

-Mr Modi had inaugurated the new parliament building in May but no business was held there until now.
+Mr Modi inaugurated the new parliament building in May but no business was held there until now.

 He called a five-day special session which began on Monday but the first day's sitting was held in the old parliament building.

-On Tuesday morning, lawmakers from both houses assembled for a photo session at the old building, followed by an event commemorating parliament's legacy in the Central Hall of the British-era building.
+On Tuesday morning, members from both houses assembled for a photo session at the old building, followed by an event commemorating parliament's legacy in the Central Hall of the British-era building.

 They then moved to the new parliament as the office of the lower house of parliament officially designated it as the Parliament House of India.